 Developing private self-consciousness helps you access self-knowledge, have more control over your behavior, be less likely to conform to other’s opinions, and act in alignment with your true desires.

 Here are 6 ways to develop your private self-consciousness:

 Think of private self-awareness like a secret love affair with yourself.
 Only you can know your own secrets.
 It’s not for peeking eyes.

 While public self-consciousness is focused on things that are on public display like behavior, expressions, style, and attractiveness, private self-consciousness is all about your inner world.

 Private self-consciousness is attention to the secret sides of you.
 Your covert feelings, beliefs, goals, and values.
 Your fantasies.
 To learn these secrets, you have to tap in.

 You can do this through journaling and meditation, walks by yourself and dream analysis.
 These are centuries-old practices of famous philosophers and psychologists that help uncover the covert self.

 It’s time to get personal.
 Motivate yourself with your own concerns.
 As the saying goes, “What other people think about you is none of your (damn) business.”

-People high in public self-consciousness are more motivated by social concerns than personal concerns.
+People high in public self-consciousness are motivated by social concerns over personal concerns.
 Their social identity takes precedent over their personal identity.
 These people might have “rich” social lives, but are bankrupt in their relationship with their own self.